 ENG 392 Beginning Creative Writing (Poetry)

-Karen Risch Mott serves as the administrative and editorial assistant, managing the Furious Flower Poetry Center’s operations and fiscal concerns, promoting the center and its achievements, and directing the children’s poetry camp.
+Karen Risch Mott serves as Furious Flower’s part-time administrative and editorial assistant, managing the center’s office, promoting its achievements through its website and social media outlets, and directing the children’s poetry camp.

 She began writing professionally in high school, earned a BA in English with a minor in philosophy from California State University, Fullerton, earned a professional certificate in marketing from the University of California, San Diego, and has taught college-level courses in writing, editing, and business.
 A collaborative writer (“ghostwriter”) who has produced several bestsellers, Ms. Risch Mott continues her freelance work.